mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_drafts/porting-ocaml-to-scala-function.md

 excerpt_separator: <!--more-->
 ---

-Recently I've been porting [ocaml-graphql-server][ocaml-graphql-server] to Scala.
+Recently I've been porting ocaml-graphql-server to Scala.
 It's been super fun and has forced me to re-learn a lot of Scala type-level programming techniques.

-In this blog post I'll cover one of the techniques I needed during the
-port: XXX

 <!--more-->